lucatironi/lucatironi.github.io/_posts/2013-5-18-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_two.md

 end
 {% endhighlight %}

-As you can see, what this method does is similar to the way we launch the <code>WelcomeController</code> in the app delegate: we create a new instance of this new view controller - <code>NewTaskController</code> - we are about to code, we push it in the stack of a <code>UINavigationController</code> and we present the whole thing as a modal, sliding up from the bottom.
+As you can see, what this method does is similar to the way we launch the `WelcomeController` in the app delegate: we create a new instance of this new view controller - `NewTaskController` - we are about to code, we push it in the stack of a `UINavigationController` and we present the whole thing as a modal, sliding up from the bottom.

-The actual <code>NewTaskController</code> is a simple <code>Formotion::FormContoller</code> similar to the login and register one: just a text field and a button to create the new task.
+The actual `NewTaskController` is a simple `Formotion::FormContoller` similar to the login and register one: just a text field and a button to create the new task.

 {% highlight ruby %}
 # file app/controllers/NewTaskController.rb